 Disclosure – There are affiliate links below – if you purchase an item, I receive a small percentage at no extra cost you.
-This helps me continue to write free content.
 I only recommend products I have personally used or see the use for.
 Thank you for supporting this website!

 Simply put, this is the bible of Alaska Highway travel.
 The Milepost is a mile-by-mile guide to the Alaska Highway plus all of the major roads leading to it.
 Every single thing on the road is mentioned, from gas stations and campgrounds to pullouts, viewpoints and even signposts.
 The Milepost literally covers everything you could ever need to know about the Alaska Highway while driving it, in epic detail.
 Buy it!